Find a Lasting Solution for Chronic Bad Breath

 When to See a Doctor

 If you have bad breath, the first thing you should do is review your oral hygiene habits.
 Improving your hygiene routine can dramatically improve halitosis.
-However, if your bad breath persists, you should schedule an appointment with Dr. Carpenter or Dr. Jobalia.
+However, if your bad breath persists, you should schedule an appointment with Dr. Carpenter.
 We can evaluate your oral health and determine the underlying cause of your condition.

 Your Treatment Options for Halitosis